 Cross-listed with a number of other departments, the dance studies curriculum promotes the interdisciplinary study of dance as an integral and vital element of human societies.

-Yale Dance Theater is a faculty-sponsored, extracurricular initiative that enables Yale students to work with professional artists on the reconstruction of existing choreography and/or development of new work.
-YDT is conceived of as a practice-based research initiative that allows students to investigate choreographic ideas and their historical context through a rigorous rehearsal process, resulting in a final public showing.
+Yale Dance Theater (YDT) is a faculty-led extracurricular initiative that enables Yale students to work with professional artists on the reconstruction of existing choreography and/or development of new work.
+YDT is conceived as a practice-based research initiative that allows students to investigate choreographic ideas and their historical context through a rigorous, semester-long rehearsal process, resulting in a final public performance.
+As part of the research, YDT dancers regularly post blog entries about their experience.
+YDT's mission is to track and contribute to current discourses in dance through an inquiry distinctly grounded in physical experience.

-Sponsored by the Arts Discretionary Fund in Yale College in cooperation with Theater Studies and Alliance for Dance at Yale.
+Sponsored by the Arts Discretionary Fund in Yale College in cooperation with the Dance Studies curriculum, Theater Studies, and Alliance for Dance at Yale.